jrogers97/battleship/README.md

 ### To use, visit .
 Or, to run locally...
 - clone repo
-- npm install
+- "npm install"
-- npm run start
+- "npm run start"